How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • runny nose, cough, headache.

-Pain when swallowing, pain in the eyes, noise in the ears are also possible.
+Also possible painful sensations when swallowing, pain in the eyes, tinnitus.
 Infectious diseases are transmitted by airborne droplets.
-The rash appears in the initial stage of the disease and spreads virtually throughout the body.
+The rash appears in initial stage disease and spreads virtually throughout the body.

 A certain type of allergic reaction that occurs in people who are sensitive to ultraviolet light.

-2. It is manifested by the appearance of redness with itching, with prolonged exposure to the irritant, blisters may occur or peeling begins.
+2. It manifests itself as redness with itching; with prolonged exposure to the irritant, blisters may appear or peeling may begin.

-3. After the disappearance of the rash in the places of its localization, the skin remains pigmented.
+3. After the rash disappears in the places where it is localized, the skin remains pigmented.

-The disease is genetic and appeared as a result of long-term use of certain medications.
+The disease can be genetic or result from long-term use certain medications.

 Rashes after childbirth

-They develop as a result of a decrease in immunity and weakening of the body caused by pregnancy and childbirth.
+They develop as a result of decreased immunity and weakening of the body caused by pregnancy and childbirth.

 The reason may be: